 A person who is assessed as a refugee will be granted a refugee status declaration, which is an internationally recognized status, based on the UN Refugee Convention as well as EU regulations.

 Persons with a refugee status declaration are normally given a residence permit for three years.
-(Certain people who applied for asylum by November 24, 2015 at the latest may be given a permanent residence permit.)

 Person in need of subsidiary protection